skemper/www.jhu-oose.com/assignments/0/index.md

 If you run into problems, send an email to <student-registration@jhu-oose.com>.
 Include all the information from the form above.

-After you register, you are invited via email to the GitHub organization for the course, [`jhu-oose`](https://github.com/jhu-oose), joining the team `jhu-oose/{{site.course}}-students`, which grants you access to the [Students Area](https://github.com/jhu-oose/{{site.course}}-students){:data-proofer-ignore="true"} <small title="You must a student logged into GitHub to see this.">🔒</small>, where you may find a public forum (visible only to other students in the course), announcements, videos of the lectures, and so forth.
+After you register, you are invited via email to the GitHub organization for the course, [`jhu-oose`](https://github.com/jhu-oose), joining the team `jhu-oose/{{site.course}}-students`, which grants you access to the [Students Area](https://github.com/jhu-oose/{{site.course}}-students){:data-proofer-ignore="true"} <small title="You must be a registered student logged into GitHub to see this.">🔒</small>, where you may find a public forum (visible only to other students in the course), announcements, videos of the lectures, and so forth.

 After you register, you are also invited via email to a repository at `https://github.com/jhu-oose/{{site.course}}-student-<identifier>`.
 This is your individual repository in which you’ll submit the [assignments](/#individual-assignments), receive grades, ask questions visible only to the staff, and so forth.